mynameiswillporter/lan-auditor/README.md

 Remounting as read-write (only if neccesary):
 `sudo mount -o remount,rw '/media/your mount location'`

+### Ok now put the SD Card in the raspberry pi and let it boot.

-7. Locate the IP address of your kali pi.
+7. Locate the IP address of your kali pi.  *You can probably use your router or nmap to do this.*

 Mine was 192.168.1.131